 Every lesson features four components: Fluency Practice, Problem of the Day, Concept Development, and Student Debrief.
 A daily “exit ticket” allows teachers to determine whether or not each child grasped the day’s lesson and subsequently provide tailored support to children that need differentiation or remediation.

-The science program utilizes an investigations-based framework through the FOSS Program (Full Option Science System Program) .
+For Science, we use PhD Science, a hands-on K-5 science program that sparks wonder as students build knowledge of how the scientific world works.
 Children develop their scientific practice skills through observing, communicating with their classmates and the community, asking questions, testing out ideas and systems, and measuring.
 All students keep a science notebook where they record their observations and results through drawings, diagrams, questions, tables, and their own explanations.

 Based on the NYC Department of Education Social Studies Units of Study, our program includes history, economics, geography, and civics, citzenship, and government.
 Students learn about the community, workforce, connections to family, and diversity within and among cultural groups that span across time and geographical locations.